thugsb/wsdl-cascade/docs/events.md

-# Documentation: Adding a new year of events
+# Documentation - Adding a new year of events

 This should be done once all the events of the year have disappeared from the feed, probably June or July each year.